dispel4py/dispel4py/README.md

 `pip install dispel4py`

-Or you can install the latest version directly from github:
+Or, if you have git installed, you can install the latest version directly from github:

 `pip install git+git://github.com/dispel4py/dispel4py.git@master`